cesarferradas/ferrad.as/about.md

 Hello!
 My name is **César Ferradas**.
 I'm from Lima, Peru.

-I'm a Software Engineer and Systems Architect with over 10 years of programming experience and 5+ years in professional roles at both startups and large companies.
+I'm a Software Engineer and Systems Architect with over
+{{ site.time | date: '%Y' | minus: 2015 }} years of programming experience and
+{{ site.time | date: '%Y' | minus:2018 }}+ years in professional roles at both
+startups and large companies.

 I enjoy solving difficult problems and have deep expertise in software development across the stack, as well as in Cloud Architecture, DevOps, and